 Model fitting

-For computational efficiency, we fit all models in a “predictive process” modelling framework (Latimer et al., 2009; Anderson and Ward, 2019), where spatial and spatiotemporal random fields are approximated using a triangulated mesh and the SPDE approximation (Lindgren et al., 2011) (SI Appendix, Fig. S3, S12), created using the R-package ‘R-INLA’ (Rue et al., 2009).
+For computational efficiency, we fit all models in a “predictive process” modelling framework (Latimer et al., 2009; Anderson and Ward, 2019), where spatial and spatiotemporal random fields are approximated using a triangulated mesh and the SPDE approximation (Lindgren et al., 2011) (SI Appendix, Fig. S5, S16), created using the R-package ‘R-INLA’ (Rue et al., 2009).
 The random effects were estimated at the vertices (“knots”) of this mesh and bilinearly interpolated to the data locations.
 The locations of the knots were chosen using a k-means clustering algorithm, which minimizes the total distance between data points and knots.
 As the knot random effects are projected to the locations of the observations, more knots generally increase accuracy at the cost of computational time.
 After initial exploration, we chose 100 knots for the condition model and 200 knots for the density models.
-We fit the models using ‘TMB’ (Kristensen et al., 2016) via the R-package ‘sdmTMB’ (version 0.1.0) (Anderson et al., 2022) with maximum marginal likelihood and the Laplace approximation to integrate over random effects.
+We fit the models using ‘TMB’ (Kristensen et al., 2016) via the R-package ‘sdmTMB’ (version 0.1.4.9004) (Anderson et al., 2022) with maximum marginal likelihood and the Laplace approximation to integrate over random effects.
 We assessed convergence by confirming that the maximum absolute gradient with respect to all fixed effects was < 0.001 and that the Hessian matrix was positive-definite.
-Model residuals are shown the SI Appendix (Figs. S4-S6 and S13-S14).
+Model residuals are shown the SI Appendix Figs. S6–S8 and S17–S18, conditional effects in SI Appendix Figs. S13, S22, and spatial and spatiotemporal random effects are show in SI Appendix Figs. S9–S10 and S19–S20.
 We used packages in the ‘tidyverse’ (Wickham et al., 2019) for data processing and plotting.

-(Shelton et al., 2014; Thorson et al., 2015a)(Grüss et al., 2020; Indivero et al., 2023)
+Spatiotemporal predictions

+We predicted body condition and biomass density of cod onto a 4×4 km prediction grid with covariates to visualize spatiotemporal variation and to calculate random-field model-based indices of condition and relative biomass (Shelton et al., 2014; Thorson et al., 2015a).
+Annual condition and biomass indices were calculated from 500 draws from the joint precision matrix and model predictions on the grid.
+Predicted condition in each grid cell was weighted with the predicted biomass density of cod in the same grid cell, to account for the heterogenous and temporally varying distribution of biomass in the domain (SI Appendix Fig. S4) (Grüss et al., 2020; Indivero et al., 2023).
+The final, annual condition index was acquired by dividing the index by the sum of weights (cod biomass densities) by year.

 Results